Table of Contents

 Classes and Critiquing

 Students critique 3–4 submissions each day, 5 days a week Monday–Friday.
-At the start of the workshop, each student signs up for a regular day each week to submit their story by 9 pm.
+At the start of the workshop, each student signs up for a regular day each week to submit their story.
 It will be distributed on paper and/or electronically at the end of the following day’s class.
-The rest of the class prepares two-minute verbal critiques by 9 am the day after that.
+The rest of the class prepares brief (90–120-second) verbal critiques by 9 am the day after that.
 (For example, submissions turned in Monday evening by 9 pm are distributed Tuesday at the end of class and critiqued on Wednesday).
 Sunday nights involve a short house meeting and a brief introduction to that week’s instructor.